-If you want a fulfilling, successful career, look no further than heating, ventilation and air conditioning.
-HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you are interested in starting a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

 A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
-Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most importantly, you’ll receive a comprehensive education about:
+Most work with both homeowners and business owners.
+And, most important, you’ll receive a comprehensive education about:

 Is There a Shortage of HVAC Technicians?